khalidrahmani/jaderp/doc/testing.rst

    `easy_install
    <http://packages.python.org/distribute/easy_install.html>`_.

-   The former is the unit-testing framework used by OpenERP, the latter is an adapter module to run qunit_ test suites and convert their result into something unittest2_ can understand and report.
+   The former is the unit-testing framework used by Jad, the latter is an adapter module to run qunit_ test suites and convert their result into something unittest2_ can understand and report.